-5) If FGT sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, FGT must provide PHMSA with written notice of the change within 30 days of the consummation date.
-In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit.

-6) PHMSA grants this special permit limited to a term of no more than 10 years from the date of issuance.
-If FGT elects to seek renewal of this special permit, FGT must submit its renewal request at least 180 days prior to expiration of the 10-year period to the PHMSA Associate the Director, PHMSA Engineering and Research Division.
-All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 - Annual Report above and must demonstrate that the special permit is still consistent with pipeline safety.
+- 5) If FGT sells, merges, transfers, or otherwise disposes of all or part of the assets known as a special permit segment or special permit inspection area, FGT must provide PHMSA with written notice of the change within 30 days of the consummation date.
+In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit. - 6) PHMSA grants this special permit limited to a term ending on March 31, 2032.
+If FGT elects to seek renewal of this special permit, FGT must submit its renewal request at least 180 days prior to the expiration of the special permit on March 31, 2032, to the PHMSA Associate Administrator for Pipeline Safety with copies to the Director, PHMSA Southwest Region, and to the Director, PHMSA Engineering and Research Division.
+All requests for a renewal must include a summary report in accordance with the requirements in Condition 15 Annual Report above and must demonstrate that the special permit is still consistent with pipeline safety.
 PHMSA may seek additional information from FGT prior to granting any request for special permit renewal.